Even though fathers are gaining custody in 50 percent of divorce cases, there are still reasons fathers lose custody of their children.

 Is co-parenting a bad option?

-Can I get help to prove substance abuse in a custody matter?
+Can I get help to prove substance abuse in a custody case?

 Unfortunately Darrin , women can do all of these things with no consequences.
 Right for a different site , this is a pretty anti man site.